GeniaPiano/GeniaPiano/README.md

 I presently work as a Frontend Developer at Feed Octopus (feedoctopus.com), actively contributing to the development and maintenance of applications based on React.
 In my previos role, I have implemented process automation to streamline some activities, in order to speed up working process.

-In just one year of intensive learning, I have learnt how to use several programming technologies and completed a full-stack project.

 ## Fun facts
 ⚙ I am a pianist and photographer and developer.
 🐱‍👤 I use my fingers to play piano and code.